40 Extremely Achievable Things To Do In London

 19. Cafe-hop along Marylebone High Street

-Shop ‘n’ walk along the quieter, posh alternative to Oxford Street.
+Shop ‘n’ walk along the quieter, posher alternative to Oxford Street.
 Then go find The Gunmakers and have a pint.

-20. Watch a film in a big armchair (with wine) in the Electric Cinema, Portobello Road
+20. Watch a film (with wine) in the Garden Cinema

 21. Befriend pigs and donkeys at a city farm

-Lower your expectations because, you know, this isn’t Yorkshire.
+Lower your expectations because, you know, this ain’t Yorkshire.
 But there’s city farms in Mudchute, Stepney, Spitalfields, Hackney Road, Surrey Docks, and Kentish Town.
-And yeh, I suppose you could bring your kids.
+Contrary to popular belief, kids are not a pre-requisite for entry.

-22. Read your book in a massive greenhouse at the Barbican Centre
+22. Do some stuff at the Barbican Centre

 23. Have a quick peek and a drink in Wilton’s Music Hall

-God, this is just an insanely beautiful restored building with theatre shows, and the added bonus of a very decent cocktail bar.
+God, this is just an insanely beautiful restored building that puts on good theatre, and has the added bonus of a cocktail bar.
+Double check opening times before you go.

 24. Demolish a steaming hot bowl of ramen in Soho

-The original Bone Daddies in Peter Street is my weekend go-to.
-The food comes quickly, you won’t queue long if it’s outside of main dinner or lunch times, and communal tables are extra good if you’re rolling solo.
+There are loads of ramen places in London now, but the original Bone Daddies in Peter Street has always been my go-to.
+The food comes quickly, you won’t queue long if it’s outside of main dinner or lunch times, and communal tables and window seats are extra good if you’re rolling solo.
 They’ll supply the bibs.

 25. Spend an hour looking at excellent photography

 The Photographer’s Gallery was London’s first – and it’s got exhibitions across three floors.
 You’ll find it just off Oxford Street which is good if you were like “hey let’s go shopping” and instantly regretted it.
-There’s free entry before 12pm.
+It’s open late on Thursdays, and is free on Fridays after 5pm.

 26. Read the slightly depressing plaques in Postman’s Park